 1. Roll the die and add a modifier.

 Roll a d20 and add the relevant modifier.
 This is typically the modifier derived from one of the six ability scores, and it sometimes includes a proficiency bonus to reflect a character’s particular skill.
-(See "Step-By-Step Characters" for details on each ability and how to determine an ability’s modifier.)
+(See chapter 1 for details on each ability and how to determine an ability’s modifier.)

 2. Apply circumstantial bonuses and penalties.